dharmapurikar/zclaude/README.md

    ```

 3. **Follow the prompts:**
-   - Enter your Anthropic Auth Token when prompted
+   - Enter your Z.AI Coding Plan API Token when prompted
    - The script will detect your shell and configure everything automatically

 ### Docker Testing